AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-11.md

 ## Exit Recap, Attendance, and Reminders, 5 mins

-- [ ] Create Redux-Thunk Assignment
+- [ ] Create Day 4 Queries Assignment
 - [ ] Prepare for next by completing all of your pre-class lessons
 - [ ] Complete the feedback survey